jmosky12/ios-decal-proj4/README.md

 ## Features
 * Ability to post photos/text
-* Upvote/Downvote posts (increase/decrease duration)
+* Upvote posts to increase duration
 * Filter by most recent posts/hottest ones
 * Ability to create an account and a profile with avatar